hannahchan/Serverless.WebApi/README.md

 dotnet tool restore
 ```

-## How does this work? ##
+## How this works

-In short a package, `Amazon.Lambda.AspNetCoreServer` is installed in the WebApi project and a separate application entry point using this package, [*LambdaEntryPoint.cs*](Sources/Serverless.WebApi/LambdaEntryPoint.cs) is created for AWS Lambda.
-AWS Lambda uses this entry point to your application instead of the conventional [*Program.cs*](Sources/Serverless.WebApi/Program.cs).
+In short a package, `Amazon.Lambda.AspNetCoreServer` is installed in the WebApi project and a separate application entry point using this package, [_LambdaEntryPoint.cs_](Sources/Serverless.WebApi/LambdaEntryPoint.cs) is created for AWS Lambda.
+AWS Lambda uses this entry point to your application instead of the conventional [_Program.cs_](Sources/Serverless.WebApi/Program.cs).
 The WebApi is configured and deployed as a serverless application by using a AWS Serverless Application Model (SAM) [template](Sources/Serverless.WebApi/template.json).

-## Deploying the WebApi as a Serverless Application ##
+## Deploying the WebApi as a Serverless Application

 Change into the [project directory](Sources/Serverless.WebApi) of the WebApi and run;